Chiang Wei-shui: Political activism

-The Taiwanese People's Party's political philosophy was the Three Principles of the People, but Hsieh Chun-mu and others pushed for a revolutionary line.
+Death and funeral

 In 1931, the colonial administration forced the dissolution of the party.
 Chiang died of typhoid that same year, at the age of 40 (41 by traditional Chinese reckoning).
+Since typhoid was considered to be a highly infectious disease, his remains were cremated the day he passed away.
 On 23 August 1931, three weeks after his death, over 5,000 mourners marched from Dadaocheng to Yuanshan, where he was buried.
 Smaller marches in commemoration of Chiang took place across Taiwan, including one in Taichung organized by Lin Hsien-tang and Yang Chao-chia.
+Lo Chia-hui characterizes the funeral as a political ceremony of metropolitan scale in colonial Taiwan; various organizations seriously debated the semantic problem of a “public funeral,” and Japanese police largely monitored and even regulated the event.

 Writing in the 1970s in the context of the nativist and tangwai movements, Huang Huang-hsiung described Chiang as Taiwan's Sun Yat-sen.

 His grave was located in Taipei Public Cemetery No. 6, on Chongde St., near Liuzhangli Station, until October 2015, when his remains were moved to Cherry Blossom Cemetery in Yilan.